rogerhu/compsci_guides/Bottom-Up-DP-Technique.md

 # Bottom Up Dynamic Programming
-In the [[Dynamic Programming]] Overview, we solved the "Hello World" of recursion problems, a function that found the $N$th [Fibonacci number](https://en.wikipedia.org/wiki/Fibonacci_number) in $O(N)$ time complexity.
-The solution used recursion + memoization or Top Down DP, which also required $O(N)$ extra space to solve the problem.
+In the [[Dynamic Programming]] Overview, we solved the "Hello World" of recursion problems, a function that found the `N`th [Fibonacci number](https://en.wikipedia.org/wiki/Fibonacci_number) in `O(N)` time complexity.
+The solution used recursion + memoization or Top Down DP, which also required `O(N)` extra space to solve the problem.
 Now we will use the Bottom Up DP technique to solve the same problem in order to achieve greater space efficiency.

 ## Finding the Bottom
 Let's now take a look at the call graph for the recursive algorithm with repeat calls to the same function pointing to the same node. ![Fibonacci DAG](https://i.imgur.com/yThh6bR.png)